Fibre broadband explained

-The main disadvantage of fibre broadband is that it’s not yet available everywhere, so whether or not you can get it will depend on where you live.
+The main disadvantage of fibre broadband is that it’s not yet available everywhere, so accessing it will depend on where you live.

 How to get fibre broadband

-If you find a fibre broadband plan in your area, it is simple to make the switch.
+Once there’s fibre broadband in your area, it’s simple to make the switch.

-Once you’ve chosen a plan and submitted your details using the online application, your new provider will be in touch to confirm the move.
+When you’ve chosen a new plan and submitted your details using the online application, your new provider will be in touch to confirm the move.

 You will need to do a couple of things to ensure the changeover runs smoothly: